Michael-ASU-exe/EGR314-2025-F-310/docs/index.md

 ## Team Charter

-* Sell X units per year.
+* Sell 10 units in our first year.
+    * Focusing in on the Tonto National forest we believe we can convinve ten campgrounds to invest in our product in the first year.
-* Take Y months to go from opportunity identification to shipping our first units.
+* Take four months to go from opportunity identification to shipping our first units.
-* Leverage our company's existing manufacturing capabilities
+    * One base unit is a 10 ft tower with thermal and IR sensors, a motor for scanning 360°, and an ESP32 + server network.
+* Reliable 360° sensor coverage with minimal false positives.
+    * With a budget of $300, Acheiving this will be pivotal in our success.
+* Real-time communication to a local server accessible by campground employees.
+    * Will be a great selling point for our product in todays world.
+* A functional prototype demonstrating fire hazard detection at a test site.
+    * Getting a prototype running will make selling 10 units, that much easier.

 ## Team Goals